photoprism/photoprism/README.md

 would be a mistake to state there will be no costs, because clearly we have huge expenses, your server hardware will have a price tag and then maybe you'd like to have some extra features that need to be developed.

 It's fair to say that users with basic needs will have no monthly costs.
-We were also way more productive and effective per dollar than commercial projects and learned a lot on top of it.
+We were also way more effective per dollar than commercial projects and learned a lot on top of it.
 An earlier version of this document contained a rough number, but at the end of the day it doesn't matter.

 Basically all established OSS companies make 90% of their revenue with enterprise customers, that's why private users